Scope of the Code

 9.5 Any complaint received by the Society regarding one of its members will be dealt with in accordance with the Society's Complaints Handling Procedure, a copy of which is available on request.

 Printed copies of the Code of Professional Conduct can be obtained by contacting the Society Administrator at the address or email below or from the Members' section of the SGD website.
-Enquiries about the issues addressed in the Code of Professional Conduct should be directed in the first instance to the Society’s Chief Operating Officer using the details below, or at firstname.lastname@example.org.
+Enquiries about the issues addressed in the Code of Professional Conduct should be directed in the first instance to the Society’s Admininstration Team using the details below, or at firstname.lastname@example.org.